 Awards for excellence in nursing, scholastic attainment, and leadership ability are made available to students whose performance and attitudes reflect well the ideals and purposes of the school.
 Selection of students is based on the recommendation of the faculty to the dean.
 Selected awards are presented below.
 Other clinical awards may be given based on qualifications and funding

 The President's Award is presented annually in recognition of superior scholastic attainment and active participation in the student community, within the framework of Christian commitment.
 One recipient is selected from each school.

 The Dean's Award is presented to an outstanding student in each program on the basis of the student's demonstrated commitment to academic excellence and to the objectives of the school.

 The Helen Emori King Professional Leadership Award is presented to a graduate student who demonstrates outstanding leadership ability in nursing.

 The School of Nursing has a variety of scholarships that have been endowed by alumni and friends.
 Most of the scholarships are awarded on the basis of academic/clinical performance, financial need, and citizenship.
-The Office of the Dean can provide students with more information, as well as with application forms.
+The Office of the Dean can provide students with more information.